 Some examples of organizations using good design practice for their donation form:

 Ensure that your donation form fits in with the overall look and feel of your website.
-A donation form that coordinates well with the rest of your web page shows professionalism and that you take your fundraising seriously.
+A donation form that coordinates well with the rest of your web page shows professionalism and that you take your online fundraising seriously.
 Donors respond to organizations that take the time to do things right.
 It inspires confidence.

 Choose a donation form that you can customize easily.
-Use the right colours.
+Use the right colors.
 Pay attention to details, like text alignment, spacing, spelling, and grammar.
 They may seem like minor things but they’re still noticeable.
 And it all makes a difference.

 Add a hero image of your nonprofit’s work.
 Perhaps one showing kids enjoying the hot meal that donations have made possible.
 Or an action shot of your field team working with people in need.
 The aim is to show potential donors what you’re all about.
 And a good picture is worth a thousand words.